sveinung/writings/autonome-team/autonomous-teams.md

 Acknowledgements
 ----------------

-Based on discussions with Gaute Rossnes, Stian Liknes and Thomas Arp in the Continuous Delivery focus group at Bekk Consulting, and Torstein Gjengedal and Stein Inge Morisbak.
+Based on discussions with Gaute Rossnes, Stian Liknes and Thomas Arp in the Continuous Delivery focus group at Bekk Consulting, and Torstein Gjengedal, Stein Inge Morisbak and Jøran Vagnby Lillesand.